boltdesignsystem/bolt/.github/ISSUE_TEMPLATE.md

-# Bolt Docs: Developer Filing a Bug
+# Bolt Docs: Developer Filing an Issue

 1. Please briefly describe the issue being encountered.
 2. Which components / demos / component examples / variations is this issue affecting?